timjquigg/Advent-of-Code/readme.md

 `npm install`

+Create a .env file that contains your cookie used by your browser when logged into the Advent of Code website.

 Your solution for each day should be in a file in the [/answers](/answers) foler.
 Files are named: **day_X.js** where **X** denotes the day number.

 There is a template file for future days in the [/answers](/answers) folder.
 Copies can be created using the npm script

 `npm run copy --day`

 where `--day` refers to the new day file you would like to create.

-Create a .env file that contains your cookie used by your browser when logged into the Advent of Code website.
+This script also downloads the input for the day and saves it to a file in the [/input](/input) folder.

 To run your tests, simply use